Booby-traps plague north Iraq as Islamic State targets returning civilians

 Other devices, so-called "crush necklaces", are like miniature pressure plates made from small metal or plastic clips.
 They are difficult to find with metal detectors and hard to spot visually.

-"This is an industrialised assembly line.
+"This is an industrialized assembly line.
 These are guys who are educated.
 They understand electronics," McInally said.

 The bomb-makers are also learning from clearers' techniques and are adapting to them, he said.